rohanjha04/Real-Time-Edge-Detection/README.md

 | *(no args)*      | Returns `-1` and prints usage instructions.                                                      |

 *sigma* refers to the Auto-Canny sigma value configured in source (default `0.33`).
+If you wish to store the results of the edges detected on BSDS500 dataset, create a empty folder `C++\ code/output` and the results will be stored automatically.

 ---